konradjk/loftee/README.md

 -   `denovo_donor_cutoff`

-The minimum cutoff on DE_NOVO_DONOR_PROB used to predict DE_NOVO_DONOR.
+The minimum cutoff on DE_NOVO_DONOR_PROB (computed from SVM model) used to predict a DE_NOVO_DONOR LoF.
 Default: 0.99.

 ## Output